These are some of the most common ways that your devices can get infected with malware.

 If you aren't sure who sent you the email—or something doesn't look quite right—don't open it.

-Don't open an attachment to an email that you weren't expecting, or that was sent by someone you don't know.
+Don't open an attachment to an email that you weren't expecting, even if it appears to come from somebody you trust.

 To learn more, see Protect yourself from phishing.